IbrahimSobh/kaggle-Flower-Classification-TPUs/README.md

 # Recipe for accuracy 95+

-- Use the [getting started notebook](https://www.kaggle.com/mgornergoogle/getting-started-with-100-flowers-on-tpu/).
 Do not waste your time for simple data loading and inspecting code.
+Use the [getting started notebook](https://www.kaggle.com/mgornergoogle/getting-started-with-100-flowers-on-tpu/).

 ### Use **Transfer Learning** with fine tuning.